-Below are selected quotes from Danish researcher Kaj Roholm’s 1937 book Fluorine Intoxication.
+Below are selected quotes from Danish researcher Kaj Roholm’s 1937 book Fluorine Intoxication: A Clinical-Hygienic Study with a Review of the Literature and Some Experimental Investigations.
 All emphasis is original.
-Roholm reviewed the state of knowledge regarding acute and chronic fluorine poisoning at that time, and also described his own investigation into cryolite factory workers in Copenhagen, and his experiments on animals.
-Note that “fluorine” here refers predominantly to various forms of fluoride, including cryolite, not fluorine gas, though some covalent fluorine compounds are mentioned.
+Roholm reviewed the state of knowledge regarding acute and chronic fluorine poisoning at that time, and also described his own investigation into cryolite factory workers in Copenhagen, and his animal experiments.
+Note that “fluorine” here refers predominantly to fluoride from various ionic compounds (including cryolite), not fluorine gas, though some covalent fluorine compounds are mentioned.
 Fluoride is the ionic form of fluorine.

 p 2 “In commerce we find hydrofluoric acid and hydrofluosilicic acid, the minerals fluorspar (CaF2) and cryolite (Na3AlF6), silicofluorides, which are a by-product of superphosphate manufacturing, and divers synthetically made fluorides.”

 p 3 “Fluorine minerals have been known since the Middle Ages.”

 p 4 “A dental disease in man, mottled enamel, which Black and McKay described in 1916 as occurring in Colorado, has proved to be rather widely distributed in several parts of the world.
 The aetiology was unknown until 1931, when Smith, Lantz and Smith demonstrated by means of animal experiments that the disease was caused by a relatively high fluorine content in the drinking water.
 Independently of their work, Velu proved that a common dental ailment in North Africa among animals and man, darmous, was of the same origin.